Eastern Samar: Balangiga Massacre

-World War II
+Pacification of Samar

+Japanese occupation

 In 1944, combined Filipino-American troops involved in the liberation of the Philippines from Japan built in the town of Guiuan the largest military base in the Pacific.
 In the same town in 1949, approximately 5,000 Russian refugees escaping from communist China temporarily settled on Tubabao Island until 1951, when they were transferred to Australia and the United States.

-Independent province
+Philippine independence

+Foundation

 Eastern Samar, as a province, was created from Samar province through Republic Act No. 4221 on June 19, 1965.
-Congressmen Eladio T. Balite (1st Dist.
-Samar), Fernando R. Veloso (2nd Dist.
-Samar), and Felipe J. Abrigo (3rd Dist.
-Samar), authored Republic Act 4221 which was approved by Congress in 1963.
+Approved by Congress in 1963, it was authored by Samar congressmen Eladio T. Balite (1st district), Fernando R. Veloso (2nd district), and Felipe J. Abrigo (3rd district).
 The law, ratified in a plebiscite on June 19, 1965, divided Samar into three: Northern Samar, Eastern Samar and (Western) Samar.
+The first provincial officials of Eastern Samar, aside from the lone district representative, were elected on November 14, 1967, and on January 1, 1968, they officially assumed office.

+Contemporary

+The capital town of Borongan became a component city by virtue of Republic Act No. 9394 which sought to convert the municipality into a city.
+The law was ratified on June 21, 2007.
+However, the cityhood status was lost twice in the years 2008 and 2010 after the LCP questioned the validity of the cityhood law.
+The cityhood status was reaffirmed after the court finalized its ruling on February 15, 2011, declaring the cityhood law constitutional.

 Typhoon Haiyan (Yolanda), one of the strongest typhoons ever recorded, made its first landfall in the coastal town of Guiuan in November 2013.

 Geography

-Eastern Samar covers a total area of 4,660.47 km2 occupying the eastern section and majority of southern Samar's coast of Samar island in the Eastern Visayas region.
+Eastern Samar covers a total area of 4,660.47 km2 occupying the eastern section and majority of southern Samar's coast of Samar Island in the Eastern Visayas region.
 The province is bordered to the north by Northern Samar and to the west by Samar.
 To the east lies the Philippine Sea, part of the vast Pacific Ocean, while to the south lies Leyte Gulf.

 Because it faces the Philippine Sea of the Pacific Ocean, Eastern Samar suffers heavily from powerful typhoons.

 Administrative divisions

-Eastern Samar comprises 22 municipalities and one city, all encompassed by a double legislative districts.
+Eastern Samar comprises 22 municipalities and one city, all encompassed by an lone congressional district and two provincial districts that elect a representative and provincial board members, respectively.